gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 ~~~~~~~~~~~
 {: #DTLSCiphertext-header-struct title="DTLSCiphertext header" artwork-align="center"}

-DTLS Chunk requires encrypted_record to be 32 bit aligned as specified in {{DTLS-chunk}}.
+DTLS Chunk requires encrypted_record to be 32 bit aligned as specified
-It's RECOMMENDED not to use the C bit, so that the size of the header of the DTLSCiphertext
+in {{DTLS-chunk}}.
+The size of the header of the DTLSCiphertext can
-can be easily computed by reading the first octet.
-The Length field is redundant
+be easily computed by reading the first octet if the Connection ID is
+not present.
+If the Connection ID is part of the record the field's
+length is part of the securit context related information.
+The Length
-with the DTLS chunk's length field and multiple DTLS records SHALL NOT be part of the
+field is redundant with the DTLS chunk's length field and can be
+avoided to be used, and multiple DTLS records SHALL NOT be part of the
 DTLS Chunk's payload field.
-Examples of preferred DTLSCiphertext are shown in {{DTLSCiphertext-recommended}}.
+Examples of preferred DTLSCiphertext are
+shown in {{DTLSCiphertext-recommended}}.

 ~~~~~~~~~~~ aasvg